Short range air defense

-Short range air defense (SHORAD) is a group of anti-aircraft weapons and tactics that have to do with defense against low-altitude air threats, primarily helicopters and low-flying aircraft such as the A-10 or Sukhoi Su-25.
-SHORAD and its complements, HIMAD (High to Medium Air Defense) and THAAD (Terminal High Altitude Area Defense) divide air defense of the battlespace into domes of responsibility based on altitude and defensive weapon ranges.
+Short-range air defense (SHORAD) is a group of anti-aircraft weapons and tactics that have to do with defense against low-altitude air threats, primarily helicopters, low-flying aircraft such as the A-10 or Sukhoi Su-25, and low-flying UCAV and loitering munitions.
+SHORAD and its complements, HIMAD (High to Medium Air Defense) and THAAD (Terminal High Altitude Area Defense), divide air defense of the battlespace into domes of responsibility based on altitude and defensive weapon ranges.

 Canada

 The Canadian Forces Land Force Command used the Air Defense Anti-Tank System (ADATS) based on the M113A2 prior to its retirement from service in 2012.
 ADATS is a completely self-contained system in an unmanned turret with FLIR (Forward-Looking Infrared) and TV sensors, laser rangefinder and designator, a search radar.
 Composed of eight missiles, the ADATS can find and hit multiple threats in few seconds.

-Also in the Canadian Army, the Coyote Reconnaissance Vehicle and LAV III hold anti aircraft turrets that are capable of destroying attacking aircraft.
-They have a range of 2400 meters.
-After the withdrawal of the ADATS, Rheinmetall Canada made the AMADS (Advanced Man-portable Air Defense System) which serves as the short range air defense trainer for the Canadian army.
+After the withdrawal of the ADATS, Rheinmetall Canada made the AMADS (Advanced Man-portable Air Defense System) which comprises a command post Battle Management Software (BMS) and MANPADS cueing system.
+AMADS however, was not procured by the Canadian Armed Forces.

+China

+Several branches of the People's Liberation Army use the HQ-7 and HQ-17 SHORAD air defense systems.

+Germany

+Rheinmetall Air Defence has developed two types of SHORAD systems called Skyranger 30 and Skyranger 35.

+Denmark

+Denmark has like Germany, also ordered the Skyranger 30 mounted on Mowag Piranha Vs on 16 May 2023.

 India

-India started testing indigenous VSHORAD system.
+India has started testing of an indigenous VSHORAD system.
 Multiple tests were conducted successfully.
 The missile uses dual thrust motors and is meant to take out low flying targets.